BryanJacobs/FIDO2Applet/docs/fido_certification.md

 KeyHandles (inside a credential ID).
 They are wrapped using AES-256-CBC, an approved algorithm.
 They are protected against unauthorized replay - after a CTAP authenticator reset - through the regeneration of the "Credential Wrapping Key" and "Non-Discoverable Cred IV" ASPs.
-Regenerating these ASPs prevents any previously-valid credentials from being valid, with a strength of 128 security bits.
+Regenerating these ASPs prevents any previously-valid credentials from being valid, with a strength of 128 or more security bits.

 Other ASPs are stored internally and the internal copy is checked to prevent invalid data from being accepted, whether in the context of a replay attack or otherwise.